uoy-research/ISA_Building_Models/README.md

 # Blender and Gazebo (classic) Models of the ISA Building
 This repository links to files containing models of the ISA Building for both Blender and Gazebo.
+The models were created by Tom Feilden supervised by Victoria Hodge and James Walker in collaboration with Richard Hawkins and Matt Osborne for a Venables Internship 2022.
+The models are available under a [CC-BY-SA-4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/) licence - see the LICENSE file in the repo.
+You can distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creators.

 - The Blender models require

   * [Blender **version 300.43** or newer](https://www.blender.org/).

     * If the model appears black when imported into Blender then check the Blender version.

     * If parts of the model are coloured pink/purple then the necessary image files may not have imported correctly.
-These imports can be checked by going to `File->External Data->Report Missing Files` and viewing the resulting log.
+These imports can be checked by going to
+    `File->External Data->Report Missing Files` and viewing the resulting log.

 - The Gazebo models require